ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/terminalIDE.md

 ### Nvim introduction

 The following opens a file (here `myfile`) with nvim (or vim).
-If nvim is not found then it might need to be loaded with `module load neovim` first.
-A custom nvim/tmux environment with extensions can be installed by HPCC users by executing `Install_Nvim-R_Tmux` in their home account.
-For additional details about the install script, see the corresponding tmux section [above](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#tmux-virtual-terminal-multiplexer).
+If nvim is not found then one might need to load it with `module load neovim` first.
+A custom nvim/tmux environment with extensions can be installed by HPCC users with the `Install_Nvim-R_Tmux` command.
+For details about this install script, see the corresponding tmux section [above](https://hpcc.ucr.edu/manuals/hpc_cluster/terminalide/#tmux-virtual-terminal-multiplexer).

 ### Open file with Nvim

 ```sh
 nvim myfile.txt # for neovim (or 'vim myfile.txt' for vim)
 ```

+Tip: to always load Nvim with the standard `vim` command, one can add `alias vim=nvim` to `~/.bashrc`.

 ### Three main modes